stepthom/data_mining_resources/README.md

-# Data Mining, Data Analytics, Machine Learning, and Big Data Resources
+# Data Mining, Data Analytics, Machine Learning, Artificial Intelligence, and Big Data Resources
-A curated list of resources for learning about data mining, data analytics, machine learning, and big data.
+A curated list of resources for learning about data mining, data analytics, machine learning, artificial intelligence, and big data.

 ## Table of Contents